noir-lang/noir/docs/docs/dev_docs/sandbox_errors/main.md

 #### 2011 - PRIVATE_KERNEL__UNSUPPORTED_OP
 You are trying to do something that is currently unsupported in the private kernel.
 If this is a blocker feel free to open up an issue on our monorepo [aztec3-packages](https://github.com/AztecProtocol/aztec3-packages/tree/master) or reach out to us on discord

 Note that certain operations are unsupported on certain versions of the private kernel.
-Eg static calls are allowed for all but the initial iteration of the private kernel (which initialises the kernel for subsequent function calls).
+Eg static calls are allowed for all but the initial iteration of the private kernel (which initializes the kernel for subsequent function calls).

 #### 2012 - PRIVATE_KERNEL__CONTRACT_ADDRESS_MISMATCH
 For the initial iteration of the private kernel, only the expected Aztec.nr contract should be the entrypoint.
 Static and delegate calls are not allowed in the initial iteration.